21.4 Acquiring Goods and Services Abroad

 Study abroad programs should comply with all applicable BOR and institution policies regarding procurement and use of these payment methods.

-The State Accounting Office and the Department of Administrative Services encourage faculty and university employees to use a personal credit card to pay for their travel expenses, whenever practical, and then to utilize travel expense reimbursement procedures.
+The State Accounting Office and DOAS encourages faculty and university employees to use a personal credit card to pay for their travel expenses, whenever practical, and then to use travel expense reimbursement procedures.
+When practical, faculty and university employees should utilize direct billing for airfare, ground transportation, and long-term housing to assist managing expenditures occurred abroad.

-Each institution will have the authority to determine the best way to handle payment of purchases and expenses for its study abroad programs.
-A petty cash fund may be established to pay for goods/services while in a foreign country.
-However, due to the risks and responsibilities associated with petty cash, its use should be limited to those situations where other payment alternatives are not an option.
+Each institution will have the authority to determine the best way to handle payment for purchases and expenses for its study abroad programs.
+A petty cash fund may be established to pay for goods/services while in a foreign country in accordance with Business Procedures Manual section 4.8.
+However, due to the risks and responsibilities associated with petty cash, its use should be limited to those situations in which other payment alternatives are not an option.

-Institutions using petty cash will need to have the following in place:
+Institutions using petty cash must have the following in place:

 - Petty cash application and approval process